 Cash & Cash Equivalents

-Cash includes only the balances lying as cash in hand and in bank accounts.
-Cash equivalents are those short-term assets which are readily convertible to cash and are highly liquid in nature.
-For example stocks, bonds, government securities, treasury bills, bank deposits, money market instruments etc. The primary purpose is to include only those assets whose encashment is readily possible within a very short span of time say 3 months or so.
+Cash includes only the balances lying as cash in hand and bank accounts.
+Cash equivalents are those short-term assets which are readily convertible to cash and are highly liquid.
+For example stocks, bonds, government securities, treasury bills, bank deposits, money market instruments, etc. The primary purpose is to include only those assets whose encashment is readily possible within a very short time say 3 months or so.
 Here, closing stock, debtors, and miscellaneous expenses are not considered because they are not the cash equivalent.

 Current Liabilities Repayable within Operating Cycle